imjoseangel/powerline-k8sstatus/README.md

     "context_alert": [
       "minikube",
       "production"
+    ],
+    "namespace_alert": [
+      "kube-system",
+      "production"
     ]
   }
-},
+}
 ```

-Context names added to the `context_alert` arguments will be outlined in the segment by a different colour.
+* Context names added to the `context_alert` arguments will be outlined in the segment by a different colour.
+* Namespace names added to the `namespace_alert` arguments will be outlined in the segment by a different colour.
+Note that `default` namespace won't be shown and as result not colorized.

 Reload powerline running `powerline-daemon --replace` to load the new settings.